XezXey/Relightable-Portrait-Animation/README.md

 ```
 # 🚀 Training and Inference

-## Inference of Relightable Portrait Animation
+## Inference of the Relightable Portrait Animation

 Here's the command to run preprocess scripts: Use DECA to extract the pose from the driving video and the mesh from the reference portrait, then render shading hints by combining the driving video's pose, the reference portrait's mesh, and the target lighting.